 MODERN LANGUAGES PROJECT

-Teaching languages, from Year 1 to Sixth Form, September 2016. (section under review)
+Teaching languages, from Year 1 to Sixth Form.
+Starting September 2017.

 Number of hours taught per week.